kazurayam/unittest-helper/docs/index.md

         └── test_write_file
             └── sample_20231103_094817.txt

-Which test class, which method created this file? --- It’s obvious to see in this file tree.

-Please note that here 2 layers of directories are inserted amongst the output directory `app/build/tmp/testOutput` and the file `sample_yyyyMMdd_HHmmss.txt`.
-The first layer is the FQCN of the test class, the second layer is the method name which actually wrote the file.
-This tree helps you well organize the output files created by your test cases.
+Please note that the file tree has 2 layers of directories in between the output directory `app/build/tmp/testOutput` and the file `sample_yyyyMMdd_HHmmss.txt`.

+The 1st layer is the FQCN of the test class.

+The 2nd layer is the method name which actually wrote the file.

+I find this tree format is useful for organizing a lot of output files created by multiple test cases.

 ### Example11 More layers of directory under the output sub-directory